PhilZ-cwm6/Send-WOL/README.md

     # be Verbose and print detailed logs
     # print debug code and prompt after each debug line

+# .LINK
-# .History :
+    # History :
         - v1.0.0, 01 sept 2021 : initial release
         - v1.0.1, 02 sept 2021 : support WOL by calling the script, no need to source the Send-WOL function first
         - v1.0.2, 03 sept 2021 : fix Powershell v7 compatibility syntax in split.
 Do not use global context so that we can source from other scripts
         - v1.0.3, 04 sept 2021 : fix calling WOL by script name without sourcing it
+        - v1.0.4, 06 sept 2021 : support optional BurnToast Notifications module, fix log message when using multiple mac entries
+# .LINK

-# .Credits :
+    # Credits :
         - Chris Warwick, @cjwarwickps, January 2012 / Dr. Tobias Weltner, Apr 29, 2020
         - Aleksandar @Idera for the Get-BroadcastAddress Function